 For both new tinnitus sufferers and those well acquainted with the symptoms it’s essential to stop the spread of misinformation.
 To protect themselves from misinformation there are a few steps that people can take.

 - Look for sources: Try to find out what the sources of information are.
-Was the information written by or sourced from hearing specialists or medical experts?
+Was the information written by or sourced from medical professionals?
 Do reliable sources document the information?

 - If it’s too good to be true, it most likely isn’t.
 Any website or social media post that claims to have knowledge of a miracle cure is probably little more than misinformation.

-- A hearing expert or medical professional should be consulted.
-If you want to find out if the information is dependable, and you’ve tried everything else, talk to a trusted hearing specialist.
+- A professional should be consulted.
+If you want to find out if the information is dependable, and you’ve tried everything else, call us for an appointment.

 The astrophysicist Carl Sagan once said something both simple and profound: “Extraordinary claims require extraordinary proof.”
 Not until social media platforms more carefully separate information from misinformation, sharp critical thinking skills are your most useful defense against shocking misinformation regarding tinnitus and other hearing issues.